 Clintin P. Davis-Stober

-Dr. Clintin Davis-Stober is an assistant professor in the Department of Psychological Sciences at the University of Missouri.
+Dr. Clintin Davis-Stober is a Professor of Psychological Sciences and a core faculty member of the MU Institute for Data Science and Informatics at the University of Missouri.
 He holds a Ph.D. in Quantitative Psychology and an M.S. in Mathematics from the University of Illinois at Urbana-Champaign.
-He was recently awarded the William K. Estes Early Career Award from the Society for Mathematical Psychology.
-He is currently serving as an associate editor at the British Journal for Statistical and Mathematical Psychology.

 Davis-Stober, C. P. (2012).
 A lexicographic semiorder polytope and probabilistic representations of choice.
 Journal of Mathematical Psychology, 56, 86-94.

 Regenwetter, M., & Davis-Stober, C. P. (2012).
 Choice variability versus structural inconsistency of preferences.
 Psychological Review, 119, 408-416.

 Davis-Stober, C. P. (2011).
 A geometric analysis of when fixed weighting schemes will outperform ordinary least squares.
 Psychometrika, 76, 650-669.

 Regenwetter, M., Dana, J., & Davis-Stober, C. P. (2011).
 Transitivity of preferences.
 Psychological Review, 118, 42-56.

 Davis-Stober, C. P., Dana, J., & Budescu, D. V. (2010).
 A constrained linear estimator for multiple regression.
 Psychometrika, 75, 521-541.

 Davis-Stober, C. P. (2009).
 Multinomial models under linear inequality constraints: Applications to measurement theory.
 Journal of Mathematical Psychology, 53, 1-13.